-An Irish football hero since November 1993, Alan McLoughlin chats to Póg Mo Goal’s Dave O’Grady about the release of ‘A Different Shade of Green – The Alan McLoughlin Story’, nominated for Irish Sports Book of the Year.
+To pay tribute to an Irish football hero since November 1993, on the sad passing of Alan McLoughlin, we are reposting his chat to Póg Mo Goal’s Dave O’Grady from 2014 about the release of ‘A Different Shade of Green – The Alan McLoughlin Story’, nominated for Irish Sports Book of the Year.
 He talks about his personal battle with cancer, that famous night in Windsor Park, Roy Keane’s Rolex watch and much more.

 Gary Mackay’s goal for Scotland sent Ireland to Euro ’88.
 A facile win in Malta secured passage to our first ever World Cup in 1990.
 Play-offs, where the job was virtually done in the first leg, earned us the right to compete on a global stage in 2002 and 2012.